 All ranges can tip.

-- Injury to persons could result.
+Injury to persons could result.

-- Install anti-tip device packed with range.

-- See Installation Instructions.
+- Install anti-tip device packed with range. - See Installation Instructions.

-A WARNING A WARNING To reduce the risk of tipping of the range, the range must be secured by properly installed anti-tip screws provided with the range.
+the risk of tipping of the range, the range must be secured by properly installed anti-tip screws provided with the range.
 To check if the screws are installed properly, raise the lift-up cooktop and verify that the anti-tip screws are engaged.
 Refer to the installation instructions for proper anti-tip screw installation.